 Now that's something else that happened.
 That part is not of your making.

-But somehow it was part of the decision-making process.
+But somehow - at an energetic level - it was part of the decision-making process.
 Of course you didn’t intend for the plane to crash, no one's implying guilt.
 That's not where I'm going here.

 What I'm saying is that you chose to be on that particular plane at that particular time.
 We may grumble after the event if we want, but that’s repudiating our choice, ourselves in essence.
 And besides it’s pointless.

 If I'm in an accident and it wasn't my fault then it wasn't my fault.

 I still showed up!